NSYNC: 2001–2007: Celebrity, hiatus, Timberlake's exit and breakup announcement

-Lance Bass has also discussed waiting for the band to reunite, first in his memoir when he mentioned passing up various professional opportunities and more recently as a guest on Michael Rosenbaum's Inside of You podcast.
-When asked how he felt about the fallout of NSYNC's breakup, Bass explained, "Me and the guys were never...on bad terms at all, you know, it's just life goes on and y-you know you have more interests; you have to focus on your career and it's great.
-Uh, the thing I was most disappointed in was not just Justin leaving the band, um... it's that our whole team - our record label, our management, everything like that - they all knew.
+Bass later reflected on the entire period following the group's 2002 hiatus in his memoir, where he described passing up various professional opportunities while waiting for the group to reunite, and again in a 2020s interview on Michael Rosenbaum's Inside of You podcast.
+In that interview, Bass explained, "Me and the guys were never on bad terms at all, you know, it's just life goes on and you know you have more interests; you have to focus on your career and it's great.
+The thing I was most disappointed in was not just Justin leaving the band, it's that our whole team—our record label, our management, everything like that—they all knew.
 They all knew it was over for three years before they told me.
-And so for three years I'm sitting there getting ready for a new album as everyone else knows we're moving on.
-And so, I didn't get - I turned down, you know, there was a sitcom I was doin'.
-Had to turn it down.
-Uh, I mean, all kinds of stuff that I really wanted to do and focus on but I knew I couldn't because, you know, my first commitment is *NSYNC.
+And so for three years I'm sitting there getting ready for a new album as everyone else knows we're moving on ... there was a sitcom I was doin'.
+Had to turn it down ... all kinds of stuff that I really wanted to do and focus on but I knew I couldn't because, you know, my first commitment is NSYNC.
 Like, this is my life."